Sydney-Informatics-Hub/eeharvest/README.md

 manually:

-- [GDAL](https://gdal.org/download.html): to manipulate raster and vector geospatial data.
+- [GDAL](https://gdal.org/download.html): to manipulate raster and vector geospatial data
 - [gcloud
-  CLI](https://cloud.google.com/sdk/docs/install): needed to authenticate to Google servers.
+  CLI](https://cloud.google.com/sdk/docs/install): needed to authenticate to Google servers

-In most cases, these can be installed through conda-forge:
+In most cases, these can be installed through conda-forge (but see alternatives below if not):

 ```sh
 conda install -c conda-forge gdal google-cloud-sdk